christinschaetzle/GHisBERT/README.md

 To do so, we extracted the relevant word embeddings using the script get_embeddings.ipynb, experimenting with different layer combinations.
 For calculating the similarities, we used the code provided in calc_similarities.ipynb.

+GHisBERT is available as a huggingface repository under https://huggingface.co/christinbeck/GHisBERT.

 For more information, please see the following paper:
 [will be added soon.]